 The Hans Dampf is a do-it-all trail riding tire from Schwalbe.
 The HS 491 is an updated version of this popular tire that features taller tread knobs, a more aggressive tread pattern, and is offered in 2.35" and 2.6" widths.
 The predecessor, the HS 426, was a fun drifty tire, although their durability was always a little suspect.
-The HS 491 has a much beefier feel, and while they still have a distinctly drifty feel to them, the taller knobs, more aggressive pattern, and wider options make it stand up better to more aggressive riding and conditions than before.
+The HS 491 has a much beefier feel, and while it still has a distinctly drifty feel, the taller knobs, more aggressive pattern, and wider options make it stand up better to more aggressive riding and conditions than before.
 The durability also appears to have improved as our test models showed little signs of wear on the side knobs and sidewalls after several hundred miles on multiple bikes.
-If you like to let 'er drift but you still want a somewhat burly tire with good braking traction, then check out the Hans Dampf HS 491.
+If you like to let 'er drift, but you still want a somewhat burly tire with excellent braking traction, then check out the Hans Dampf HS 491.

 Schwalbe Hans Dampf HS491 Addix Review

 Compare prices at 2 resellers Pros: Predictable drifty feel, more aggressive than previous version, good braking traction, high volume

 Cons: May be too drifty for some, expensive